“Man says that time passes. Time says that man passes.” – T. Terzani

 The encounter with God is precisely an encounter with the most needy among us.
 The other question that this passage asks of us is: who, around me in this moment, is the most needy?
 Pay attention!
 Because it is there that God lets you find Him.

-On the feast in which we celebrate God’s Kingship, the Church asks us to read a passage in which God identifies Himself with the most needy.
+On this Feast of Christ the King in which we celebrate God’s Kingship, the Church asks us to read a passage in which God identifies Himself with the most needy.
 It is the paradox of God, a paradox that should provoke us and make us question the way we look at history.

 Here the perspective is backwards: history is not regarded from the point of view of the powerful.
 The Bible often shows us how God works within history through those who seem to be the least, the last, the useless, the servants, the children, the humble.